 - ApoB measures the number of vehicles.

-What causes a traffic jam in your arteries?
-Not the weight of the passengers.
-The number of vehicles on the road.
+A traffic jam in your arteries comes from the number of vehicles on the road, and the weight of the passengers has little to do with it.
 If you have 1,000 passengers in 1,000 small cars, the road is jammed.
 If those same 1,000 passengers ride in 20 buses, the road is clear.

-Standard medicine measures the passengers.
-We measure the cars.
+Standard medicine measures the passengers, while we measure the cars.
 ApoB is the car count.

 The Discordance Gap: Where Heart Attacks Hide